How to Negotiate Salary for Your First Job

 Understand the offer

 If the company representative gives you a salary quote that is less than you expected, ask how they’ve reached this number.
 It’s possible that some of your skills and/or work experience were not considered when the offer was made.
 For example, you may have already mastered the entry-level skills for this kind of work during an internship for a similar position.
-This puts you at an advantage, as you won’t need to waste the company’s time and resources on basic training.
+This gives you an advantage, as you won’t need to waste the company’s time and resources on basic training.
 Consequently, you deserve to start at a higher salary point.
 A simple question like this can save lots of aggravation on both sides of the desk.

 Consider the full scope of the offer